-We then calculated annual total compensation for this individual using the same methodology we use for our named executive officers as set forth in our fiscal 2020 Summary Compensation Table.
+We calculated this individual's fiscal 2021 annual total compensation using the same methodology that we use for our named executive officers as set forth in the "Fiscal 2021 Summary Compensation Table" above.

-With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our fiscal 2020 Summary Compensation Table.
+With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of the "Fiscal 2021 Summary Compensation Table" above.

-Because SEC rules for identifying the median of the annual total compensation of all employees allow companies to adopt a variety of methodologies, apply certain exclusions, and make reasonable estimates and assumptions that reflect their employee population and compensation practices, the pay ratio reported by other companies may not be comparable to our pay ratio, as other companies have different employee populations and compensation practices and may have used different methodologies, exclusions, estimates and assumptions in calculating their pay ratios.
+Because SEC rules for identifying the median of the annual total compensation of all employees allow companies to adopt a variety of methodologies, apply certain exclusions and make reasonable estimates and assumptions that reflect their employee population and compensation practices, the pay ratio reported by other companies may not be comparable to our pay ratio, as other companies have different employee populations and compensation practices and may have used different methodologies, exclusions, estimates and assumptions in calculating their pay ratios.
 As explained by the SEC when it adopted these rules, the rule was not designed to facilitate comparisons of pay ratios among different companies, even companies within the same industry, but rather to allow stockholders to better understand and assess each particular company's compensation practices and pay ratio disclosures.